Medical expert of the article

 - get rid of bad habits – in particular, smoking and drinking alcohol;

-- monitor blood pressure indicators;
+- monitor blood pressure readings;

 - normalize body weight, lead an active lifestyle;

-- avoid emotional stress, stress;
+- avoid emotional tension and stress;

-- eat right and quality.
+- eat properly and with high quality.

-It is important to monitor body weight, prevent the development of obesity, quit smoking and not abuse alcohol.
+It is important to monitor your body weight, prevent the development of obesity, quit smoking and not abuse alcohol.

 Forecast